Virginia vs. Wake Forest NCAA Football Odds, Plays and Insights | September 24, 2021

 Wake Forest Stats and Trends

-- Wake Forest has two wins against the spread in three games this year.
+- Wake Forest has covered the spread on two occasions this season.

-- Wake Forest's games this season have not hit the over on any of three set point totals.
+- Wake Forest's games this year have not hit the over yet in three opportunities.

-- Wake Forest is 2-1 against the spread and 3-0 overall in games when it records more than 24.3 points.
+- Wake Forest is 2-1 against the spread and 3-0 overall when the team scores more than 24.3 points.

-- When Wake Forest churns out over 406.3 yards, the team is 1-1 against the spread and 2-0 overall.
+- In games that Wake Forest amasses more than 406.3 yards, the team is 1-1 against the spread and 2-0 overall.

-- The Demon Deacons have turned the ball over one more time (4 total) than the Cavaliers have forced a turnover (3) this season.
+- The Demon Deacons have turned the ball over four times this season, one more turnover than the Cavaliers have forced (3).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.